 Traumatic injury like cracked or chipped teeth can also lead to infection.
 Recent dental procedures can allow bacteria to take hold, and in some cases infection can develop after a tooth is bumped during a fall or other accident.

 You’ll receive numbing medication to help you remain comfortable during the procedure.
-Dr. Rostani creates a small opening in your tooth to gain access to the inner chamber.
+Dr. Rostami creates a small opening in your tooth to gain access to the inner chamber.